NolanEYeee/Thoughtful-Voice/CONTRIBUTING.md

-# Contributing to AI Voice Droper
+# Contributing to Thoughtful Voice

-First off, thank you for considering contributing to AI Voice Droper! 🎉
+First off, thank you for considering contributing to Thoughtful Voice! 🎉

 ## 🤝 How Can I Contribute?